 Breastfeeding is normal

 As more and more women breastfeed openly in public places, in family gatherings, in schools and the workplace, we are participating in changing the cultural norm.
 It will be easier for future generations of women to breastfeed wherever they choose because we have paved the way.
 Remember, too, that no one is more important than your baby.
 Why would we worry about the attitude of a stranger, someone whom we may never see again, over the need of our baby to breastfeed?
-In fact, some women have told how empowering it is to look into the eyes of a leering onlooker, smile, and continue to breastfeed.
+In fact, some women have said how empowering it is to look into the eyes of a leering onlooker, smile, and continue to breastfeed.

 Breastfeeding in public

-It always surprises me to see the media, clothing designers and movie makers portraying breasts as sexually inviting while at the same time, putting a negative slant on breasts doing what they are actually designed to do in the first place—feeding babies.
+It always surprises me to see the media, clothing designers and movie makers portraying breasts as sexually inviting while at the same time, putting a negative slant on breasts doing what they are actually designed to do in the first place — feeding babies.
 Perhaps it is this more than anything else that concerns mothers about breastfeeding in public; the concern that part of their breast might be exposed?
 If that’s the case, then there are plenty of ways to simplify the experience such as practicing at home in front of a mirror, wearing clothes that you can comfortably nurse in (preferably two pieces as it is more discreet to lift a shirt from the bottom up), or using a shawl or large cardigan to wrap around the two of you, to name just a few.